indieweb/wordpress-micropub/readme.txt

 Does *not* support multithreading.
 PHP doesn't really either, so it generally won't matter, but just for the record.

-Supports Experimental Properties for [Post Status](https://indieweb.org/Micropub-extensions#Post_Status) and [Visibility](https://indieweb.org/Micropub-extensions#Visibility).
-Visibility can be either
+Supports Experimental Properties:
+* [Post Status](https://indieweb.org/Micropub-extensions#Post_Status) - Either `published` or `draft`
+* [Visibility](https://indieweb.org/Micropub-extensions#Visibility) - Either `public` or `private`.
+* [Location Visiblity](https://indieweb.org/Micropub-extensions#Location_Visibility) - Either `public`, `private`, or `protected`

-`public` or `private`.
-Setting it to `private` will set the post status to private.
-Post Status may be set to either `published` or `draft`.
-If visibility or post status are not set to one of these options, the plugin will return HTTP 400 with body:
+If an experimental property is not set to one of these options, the plugin will return HTTP 400 with body:

     {
       "error": "invalid_request",
-      "error_description": "Invalid Post Status"
     }

 WordPress has a [whitelist of file extensions that it allows in uploads](https://codex.wordpress.org/Uploading_Files#About_Uploading_Files_on_Dashboard).
 If you upload a file in a Micropub extension that doesn't have an allowed extension, the plugin will return HTTP 400 with body:

     {
-      "error": "invalid request",
+      "error": "invalid_request",
       "error_description": "Sorry, this file is not permitted for security reasons."
     }

 == Authentication and authorization ==

 Supports the full OAuth2/IndieAuth authentication and authorization flow.
 Defaults to IndieAuth.
-Custom auth and token endpoints can be used by overriding the `MICROPUB_AUTHENTICATION_ENDPOINT` and `MICROPUB_TOKEN_ENDPOINT` endpoints or by setting the options `indieauth_authorization_endpoint` and `indieauth_token_endpoint` which are also set by the IndieAuth Plugin.
+Custom auth and token endpoints can be used by overriding the `MICROPUB_AUTHENTICATION_ENDPOINT` and `MICROPUB_TOKEN_ENDPOINT` endpoints or by setting the options `indieauth_authorization_endpoint` and `indieauth_token_endpoint`.

-If the token's `me` value matches a WordPress user's URL, that user will be used.
-Otherwise, the token must match the site's URL, and no user will be used.
+If the token's `me` value matches a WordPress user's or author post URL, that user will be used.
+If there is only one site author that will be matched otherwise.

 Alternatively, you can set `MICROPUB_LOCAL_AUTH` to 1 to disable the plugin's authorization function, for example if you want authorization to be done by WordPress or another plugin.
 It will also be disabled if the IndieAuth plugin is installed.